 - Psychological testing

-- Criminal, motor vehicle records, credit and full background check.
+- Criminal, motor vehicle records, credit and full background check

 Requirements and documentation

 If hired, candidates who must attend and successfully complete the Indiana Law Enforcement Basic Training course for 15 weeks must do so within one year of the hiring date.
 This requires an initial commute to a training site for one week and then weekly stays at the Indiana Law Enforcement Academy in Plainfield.
 Candidates will be paid while attending ILEA.
+Candidates are not required to live in the community where their campus division is located.

 Candidates who receive conditional offers will need to provide: